 What Can You Do About Revenge Bedtime Procrastination?

-Several studies are showing that work is a major cause of stress amongst Americans.
-According to Gallup’s State of the Global Workplace: 2021 Report that captures how people are feeling about work and life in the past year, “U.S. and Canadian workforces saw the highest levels of daily stress globally.”
+Several studies show that work is a major cause of stress among Americans.
+Gallup’s State of the Global Workplace: 2021 Report captures how people feel about work and life in the past year, “U.S. and Canadian workforces saw the highest levels of daily stress globally.”

 So what can you do about it?